kubos/kubos/docs/os-docs/kubos-linux-overview.rst

 ^^^^^^^^

 All \*.itb files will reside in this directory.
-These files are used to upgrade the KubOS Linux kernel and root file system.
+These files are used to upgrade the Kubos Linux kernel and root file system.

 Users
 ~~~~~

-By default, there are only two users defined to the KubOS Linux system:
+By default, there are only two users defined to the Kubos Linux system:
 'root' and 'kubos'.
 To add more users, the Linux ``adduser`` or
 ``useradd`` commands should be used.
 Other common Linux commands related
 to setting passwords and changing permissions are also available.